The short answer is yes, your A/C vents need to constantly be open.

 While shutting vents in your house may look like it makes sense, particularly in spaces you don’t use during summertimes, you’ll locate over time that you’re causing even more harm than great.
-Allow’s take a more detailed check out all of those troubles.
+Allow’s to take a more detailed check out all of those troubles.

 Closing AC Vents Will Increase Your Electric Expenses

 You in fact enhance the quantity of conditioned air that gets away from air duct leaks if you shut your Air Conditioner vents.

 Let us explain, your AC pushes out the cool, conditioned air through your ductwork as well as right into your home.
 When you close a vent, it boosts the pressure inside the air ducts.
 Because of this, there is more air pressure inside all the ducts system, the extra air gets pushed out of small leaks in your ductwork.

 Are you probably thinking that your home’s ductwork has openings or fractures for air to leakage out of the right?
 Think again.
 The typical residence currently loses anywhere from 20% to 30% of conditioned air to duct leakages.
 If you keep the AC vents closed, prepare yourself for higher energy bills.

 On the other side, if you have dumpers in your AC you can learn how to adjust damper in air duct in every room instead of closing the vents manually.

 Closing AC Vents Makes You Less Comfy